EarthScope/rover/docs/development.md

 (nose tests are low-level code-based unit tests; robot tests are high-level, command-based integration tests).

-Tests assume that executable `/mseedindex/mseedindex` is installed in the parent directory of `roverdev`, `roverdev/../mseedindex/mseedindex`.
+Tests assume that executable `/mseedindex/mseedindex` is installed in the parent directory of `rover`, `rover/../mseedindex/mseedindex`.

 You may need to edit tests or change configuration if this is not the case.